A fast stochastic interacting particle-field method for 3D parabolic parabolic Chemotaxis systems: numerical algorithms and error analysis: Preliminary results

 where

-In other words, \(M_2(t)\) grows linearly for \(M_0 < 8\pi\), and decays linearly for \(M_0 > 8\pi\).
-For \(M_0 > 8\pi\), we arrive at the conclusion that \(M_2(t)\) should become negative in finite time, which is impossible since \(\rho\) is nonnegative.
+In other words, \(m_2(t)\) grows linearly for \(M_0 < 8\pi\), and decays linearly for \(M_0 > 8\pi\).
+For \(M_0 > 8\pi\), we conclude that \(m_2(t)\) should become negative in finite time, which is impossible since \(\rho\) is nonnegative.
 Therefore, a blow-up occurs before this contradiction arises.
 For further details on the critical mass analysis in the 2D parabolic-elliptic case, see \cite{collapsing}.

-Unlike the simple 2D parabolic-elliptic KS system, where the total mass is the only factor that determines the aggregation behaviors, there are no similar results in more complex cases.
+Unlike the simple 2D parabolic-elliptic KS system, where the total mass is the only factor that determines the aggregation behaviors, there are no similar results in more complex cases \cite{he2022fast}.
 Numerical experiments \cite{SIPF1} demonstrate that in 3D parabolic-parabolic KS systems, the critical mass depends on the initial distribution of \(\rho\).